 - 8.3.1 The current 'settlement hierarchy' (BDP2) in the BDP identifies Catshill as one of six large settlements which will be allocated a proportion of housing development after 2023.
 Bromsgrove Town sites have already been allocated and few housing schemes will be permitted in smaller, more rural settlements.
 It is therefore anticipated that the majority of the 2,300 remaining dwellings (for the current plan period to 2030) will be allocated to the six large settlements. - 8.3.2 The distribution of these homes to the six settlements is not detailed in the District Plan, which explains that "at this stage it is not considered appropriate to apportion a particular number or percentage of dwellings to tiers within the settlement hierarchy or individual settlements.
 Instead, it is more important to focus on identifying the most suitable and sustainable sites for growth" (para 8.20). - 8.3.3 In the absence of a figure for the Parish, a number of studies were undertaken by and on behalf of the Parish Council to ascertain the amount and type of dwellings that could be justified.
 A Site Assessment Study was carried out by the Neighbourhood Plan Group to examine the suitability of all potential sites in the Parish.
-Appendix 14 provides summary details of these studies and their outcomes.
-(More detailed site assessment analysis is contained in Appendices 7, 9 and 10).
-It is not intended that the conclusions reached should substitute for the ongoing work being carried out by the District Council on housing need or the extent of Green Belt within the District, rather that they should be seen as contributions to those exercises.
-The policies in this Neighbourhood Plan are not directly impacted by any of the detailed conclusions of these studies.
-Policy H1 provides criteria on which to assess major new housing development in the Parish.
+Following the identification of an initial seven sites with some potential (see para.
+6.15) additional work was carried out.
+This included a 'Call for Sites' exercise by the NP Group, an independent Site Assessment Study, Housing Needs Study and a Design Study, the latter three all undertaken by AECOM Consultants.